Building stamina and fluency with the Reading Plus Guided Window

 The speed of the Guided Window gradually increases as students continue to demonstrate consistently strong comprehension.
 This scaffold is removed (or made optional) when a student reaches the target comprehension-based guided reading rate (silent reading fluency) for their expected level, at which point the amount of independent reading is increased.

-“The Reading Plus assessment showed that those who read at an age-related level and who perform reasonably well in assessments, were often reading too quickly and missing the subtle cues for deeper understanding, which was the reason they were losing marks with their 2 and 3 mark comprehension questions.
+“The Reading Plus assessment showed that those who read at an age-related level and who perform reasonably well in assessments were often reading too quickly and missing the subtle cues for deeper understanding, which was the reason they were losing marks with their 2 and 3 mark comprehension questions.
 After using the guided window on Reading Plus, they were reading at a slightly slower pace, which meant they didn’t misinterpret or miss the information they were reading.” – ‘Suzanna Morrison, Year 6 teacher, Assistant Principal and English Lead, Whetley Academy.

 Developing independent readers

 Independent reading provides a more traditional reading experience and allows students to practice and apply fluency gains made during guided reading.
 Students see a full screen of text and click the “Go on” button on their computer or tap the touchscreen on a tablet when they are ready for the next screen of text.
-A subtle pacing guide is provided for additional scaffolding, if needed.
+A subtle pacing guide is provided for additional scaffolding if needed.
 Students who need to increase silent reading stamina will read text selections in sections.
 For example, a student may begin by reading 1,000-word passages divided into four segments with breaks in between.
-As the student builds stamina, increases fluency, and demonstrates competence with more complex text, the lengths of the text segments will increase, and the number of segments decrease.
+As the student builds stamina, increases fluency, and demonstrates competence with more complex text, the lengths of the text segments will increase, and the number of segments decreases.

 For more information on how Reading Plus can benefit your school, please contact us today.